MrSwitch/css-in-the-shadow-dom/README.md

 **tl;dr;**

-Shadow Dom, the CSS condom, preventing unwanted leakage.
+Shadow Dom is the CSS condom, it prevents unwanted leakage.